Best Piercing Retainers for Work: Hide Every Piercing Professionally

 Best option: Small titanium flat-back labret in a neutral colour, or clear PTFE flat-back

 Not recommended: clear glass discs that you’re supposed to push through the cartilage: these frequently cause irritation bumps from the insertion pressure.
 Have your piercer swap in a retainer for you if the piercing is healing.
+For ring timing, stud-first healing, and cartilage-specific sizing, see the conch piercing guide.

 Best option: Clear acrylic flat-back labret, or flesh-tone PTFE flat-back